 J. Randall Murphy

 SUPPORT THE SHOW AND ENJOY A PREMIUM PARACAST EXPERIENCE!
-Welcome to The Paracast+, five years young!
-For a low subscription fee, you will be able to download the ad-free version of The Paracast and the exclusive After The Paracast podcast, featuring color commentary, exclusive interviews, the continuation of interviews that began on the main episode of The Paracast.
+Welcome to The Paracast+, eight years young!
+For a low subscription fee, you can download the ad-free version of The Paracast and the exclusive, member-only, After The Paracast podcast, featuring color commentary, exclusive interviews, the continuation of interviews that began on the main episode of The Paracast.
 We also offer lifetime memberships!
-FLASH!
-For a limited time, you can save up to 40% on your subscription.
+Flash!
+Use the coupon code ufo20 to receive a 20% discount on five-year or lifetime subscriptions.
+And PayPal now accepts cryptocurrencies, such as Bitcoin, in payment.
+We also offer a second payment method for major credit or debit cards (which also includes Apple Pay and Google Pay), so act now!
+It's easier than ever to susbcribe!
 You can sign up right here!

-Yes, but I think we are kind of putting science into a box.Just a comment on the poll so far.
+Just a comment on the poll so far.
 I'm particularly impressed with the lone vote for firsthand experience.
 Although it could also have been mushed in with the "science isn't the only tool we have" option, IMO the vote for firsthand experience makes a definitive statement that recognizes that firsthand experience can represent truths that science and other types of intellectual investigation simply cannot provide a "Standard of Truth" for, particularly when it comes to the way that we perceive, visualize and feel about certain things.

 Science is definitely cool, but it bothers me when it's used for propping up politics, profits, and conflict.
 Another problem is that it tends to be overly reductive.
 We've all seen a movie with a brilliant but otherwise naive scientist who makes some amazing discovery only to have it turned into a weapon or hidden away in a vault to prevent a loss of profits.
 There's a lot of biopolitics going on with COVID-19 and a lot of ecopolitics going on with climate change.
 I love science, but sometimes I don't think humans can handle the responsibility it brings, and that burden isn't getting any smaller.Science is not static.
 It is always evolving and changing with new discoveries.
 Even science deniers are using the neurons and receptors in their brains to deny.
 We are swimming in science!